 The ultimate airport to land for adventure seekers, Lukla Airport provides an epic appetiser for your Mount Everest trek ahead.

 The airport has issued various requirements for pilots in order to land in the vicinity.
-This includes working in similar high-risk conditions for a year in Nepal as well as completing 100 short runway takeoff and landing flights.
+This includes working in similar high-risk conditions for a year in Nepal and completing 100 short runway takeoff and landing flights.
+It is generally considered one of the most dangerous airports to land a flight worldwide.

 With a short runway to land and a high altitude, you’re in for a treacherous treat at Lukla (also known as Tenzing-Hillary Airport).
-I have flown into and out of this airport and it is quite thrilling!
+I have flown into and out of this airport, which is quite thrilling!
 As you land it is possible to see the mountain ahead of you and very much hope that the brakes have been serviced recently.

 6. Paro Airport (Bhutan)